 E-commerce operations

 An online retailer collects customer data during purchases.
 They use a third-party warehouse for fulfillment, sharing customer names and addresses for shipping purposes.
 The retailer is the controller - they determine why customer data is collected and how it's used.
-The warehouse is a processor, handling the data according to the retailer's instructions for order fulfillment.
+The warehouse is a processor, handling the data according to the retailer's instructions for order fulfillment, and similar principles apply when implementing Shopify GDPR compliance across ecommerce SaaS stores.

 Marketing campaigns

 A software company hires a marketing agency to run email campaigns using their customer database.
-The relationship depends on the level of decision-making authority.
-If the company provides specific instructions about messaging, timing, and targeting, the agency is likely a processor.
+The relationship depends on the level of decision-making authority; for example, if the company provides specific instructions about messaging, timing, and targeting, the agency is likely a processor.
 But if the agency makes strategic decisions about campaign design and audience selection, they might be a controller or joint controller.

 Cloud services